Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Behavior-Based Shape Formation

 \subsubsection{Localization-enhancing command}

-During the process of shape formation control, when robot $i$ encounters a neighboring robot $j$ which is not localized, i.e., $j \in \mathcal{N}_{i}$ and $j \notin \mathcal{RL}_{i}$.
-It makes localization-enhancing motion and collects measurement data to achieve localization(Algorithm 2, Lines 12-18).
+During the process of shape formation control, when robot $i$ encounters a neighboring robot $j$ which is not localized, i.e., $j \in \mathcal{N}_{i}$ and $j \notin \mathcal{RL}_{i}$. $v_{i}^{\mathrm{enh}}$ drive it to make localization-enhancing motion and collect measurement data to achieve localization(Algorithm 2, Lines 12-18).
+According to the theoretical analysis in Section \ref{Sec_motion_design}, localization-enhancing command $v_{i}^{\mathrm{enh}}$ is designed as